 - Gluten-Free All Purpose Flour: If not gluten-free, you can sub with regular all purpose flour.

 - Cream of Tartar: This is what gives snickerdoodles their distinct tangy flavor, differentiating them from regular sugar cookies.
-However, if you can’t find cream of tartar, you can just omit.
+However, if you can’t find cream of tartar, replace the baking soda and cream of tartar with 3/4 tsp baking powder.

 - Pumpkin: Obviously these would not be pumpkin snickerdoodles without the pumpkin, so if you don’t have pumpkin, just make regular snickerdoodles instead.